 Maintenance and cost considerations

-In comparison to jets, turboprop engines are best known for having economical operational costs and fuel-efficient performance, especially during low altitude flights or on shorter trips.
+In comparison to jets, turboprop engines are best known for having economical operational costs and fuel-efficient performance, especially during low-altitude flights or on shorter trips.
 Moreover, the cost related to their initial purchase is not as high as compared of comparable jet engines.
 Regular maintenance is much easier to conduct as well, making turboprops a robust option to choose from.

 The design of turboprop engines allows easier maintenance, such as operating robustly while withstanding harsh power inspection, alongside lower operational speeds that lessen wear and tear.
 The need for upkeep on these engines is less, too, alongside being slower, allowing for fewer worn-out parts.
 Regular maintenance checks, such as compressor and propeller system lookovers, can help prevent parts from being overworked without oversight during service.
 These longer reserved checkups allow for more to be done during step intervals, along with prolonged upkeep on lasting reserves.